theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 The videos are designed as asynchronous microlearning units of approximately 10–13 minutes each.
 They combine narrative explanation, visual frameworks, and original diagrams to reduce cognitive complexity and support students in understanding abstract management concepts.

-From a pedagogical perspective, these videos support a flipped classroom logic: students can engage with core concepts before class, while classroom time can be used for discussion, case analysis, application exercises, and reflection.
+From a pedagogical perspective, these videos support a flipped classroom logic.
+Students can engage with core concepts before class, while classroom time can be used for discussion, case analysis, application exercises, and reflection.

+## Assessment and Learning Outcomes

+This section is currently being expanded.

+My teaching aims to connect learning outcomes, learning activities, and assessment formats.
+I use transfer tasks, case analyses, worksheets, group products, presentations, rubrics, and reflective discussions to support competence-oriented learning.

+A recurring principle in my course design is that students should produce visible outputs: organizational charts, matrices, posters, business model elements, persona profiles, market sizing exercises, pitch feedback, or written business plan sections.
+These outputs make learning more concrete and give us something to discuss, compare, and improve in class.

+[Add later: examples of assessment criteria, business plan rubric, presentation rubric, laboratory assessment rubrics, Antestate, LaTeX exams.]

-## Feedback and Teaching Development
+## Feedback and Evidence

+This section is currently being expanded.

 I use feedback as a central part of my teaching development.
-In the past, I have worked with oral feedback, institutional feedback forms, written feedback, and informal student reflections.
-In the Entrepreneurship course, we actively ask students at the end what their highlights were and what they would like to see more of.
+In the past, I have worked with oral feedback, institutional evaluation forms, written feedback, and informal student reflections.
+In the Entrepreneurship course, we actively ask students what their highlights were and what they would like to see more of.

-I try to translate feedback into concrete teaching improvements.
-When feedback points to possible improvements, I document it directly in my teaching materials or slides so that it can inform the next course iteration.
+I try to translate feedback into concrete improvements.
+When feedback points to possible changes, I document it directly in my teaching materials so that it can inform the next course iteration.

+[Add later: selected anonymized student feedback, peer feedback, teaching evaluation evidence, and examples of changes made in response to feedback.]

-## Teaching Development
+## Professional Development in Teaching

 My teaching has developed in very different contexts: first through language teaching and intercultural classroom experiences, later through laboratory teaching, research seminars, problem-based learning, and today through entrepreneurship and management education.

-Looking back, a lot of my early teaching development was learning by doing.
-When I taught English conversation in China, I had to prepare lessons for large groups of students and quickly learned how important structure, variety, and energy are in the classroom.
-Later, at UAS Technikum Wien, I learned a lot by observing good lecturers, working with colleagues, and helping to introduce problem-based learning in our study programme.

 Since joining TU Graz, I have taken a much more systematic approach to developing my teaching.
-I have made extensive use of the TU Graz Teaching Academy and related didactic training opportunities — not just to collect certificates, but to actively refine my teaching practice, my classroom presence, my use of digital tools, and my understanding of student learning.
+I have made extensive use of the TU Graz Teaching Academy and related didactic training opportunities — not to collect certificates, but to refine my teaching practice, my classroom presence, my use of digital tools, and my understanding of student learning.

+Many of the changes I introduced in Entrepreneurship and General Management and Organization were influenced by my work in the TU Graz Teaching Academy.
+The workshops encouraged me to move beyond long input blocks, to create more active phases, and to experiment with role play, worksheets, blackboard work, peer feedback, and structured assessment formats.
+In that sense, the Teaching Academy did not remain abstract professional development for me; it directly changed the way I design sessions.

 | Date | Course / Workshop | Level | Units |
 |---|---|---:|---:|